OneeMe/HotReloadSwiftUI/README.md

 Use Xcode 15.0+ and open Two projects:

-- **Example**: A simple Host App which use DynamicSwiftUI to render Foo View
+- **Example**: A simple Host App which use HotReloadSwiftUI to render Foo View
 - **Foo**: A simple SwiftUI business module, you can also use `cd Foo && swift run` to run it.

 You should first run the Example.
 Then you can run the Foo project.